RougeWare/Swift-Function-Tools/README.md

 * `BlindCallback` and `ThrowingBlindCallback`
     * A function that you'd pass to another one as a callback, which doesn't need to know anything nor report anything
+* `Callback` and `ThrowingCallback`
+    * A function that you'd pass to another one as a callback, which needs to know the result of the other one

 ### Transformer family of functions ###